oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 server security requirements.
 Access token attributes and the methods used to access protected resources may be extended beyond what is described in this specification.

+Access tokens (as well as any confidential access token attributes) MUST be kept confidential in transit and storage, and only shared among the authorization server, the resource servers the access token is valid for, and the client to whom the access token is issued.
+Access token credentials MUST only be transmitted using TLS as described in {{tls-version}} with server authentication as defined by
+{{RFC2818}}.

+The authorization server MUST ensure that access tokens cannot be generated, modified, or guessed to produce valid access tokens by unauthorized parties.

 ## Refresh Token